 - Excessive thirst

 Some people with Type 2 diabetes may also have sores that heal slowly or frequent infections.
 You might also find patches of dark, velvety skin in the creases of your body, such as your armpits and neck.

 Without treatment, both types of diabetes can cause major health complications.
 Type 1 and Type 2 diabetes can damage your heart, nerves, kidneys, eyes and blood vessels.
 Type 2 diabetes can also increase your risk of developing Alzheimer’s disease, although the cause is unknown.

-Type 1 diabetes isn’t preventable.
-Type 2 diabetes is preventable.
+Type 1 diabetes isn’t preventable, but Type 2 diabetes is.
 Type 2 diabetes is also reversible.
 There are several ways to prevent and reverse Type 2 diabetes, including:

 - Exercising more